aflorea4/laravel-netopia-payments/README.md

 The package uses the following security measures:

 1. Request authentication using an API Signature included in the request
-2. Data encryption using RSA keys
+2. Data encryption using RSA keys with AES-256-CBC for symmetric encryption
 3. Secure Sockets Layer (SSL) data transport

+### Encryption Details

+As of version 0.2.6, this package exclusively uses AES-256-CBC encryption for all payment data.
+This provides stronger security compared to older cipher methods like RC4.
+When processing payments, the initialization vector (IV) parameter is now required for all decryption operations.

 ## Testing